Grubs-Shenanigans/hl2coop/README.md

 BDSBASE_CURATED_ITEMS
 - Games: TF2
+- NOTE: you don't need to enable this to blacklist items.
+To blacklist items, simply add "blacklist" 1 in its item definition.
 - Prevents non-stock items from showing up in the loadout panel and loads whitelisted items for a curated item selection.
-- To add an item to the curated item list, simply add "stock_whitelist" in its item definition.
+- To add an item to the curated item list, simply add "whitelist" 1 in its item definition.
 - You may re-enable cosmetics and weapon stranges, reskins, etc by using BDSBASE_CURATED_ITEMS_ALLOWCOSMETICS.
 Items that represent reskins must have "reskin" set to 1 in your desired item schema definitions.
 - You may re-enable only weapon stranges, reskins, etc by using BDSBASE_CURATED_ITEMS_ALLOWCOSMETICWEAPONS.
 Items that represent reskins must have "reskin" set to 1 in your desired item schema definitions.
 - Using this with BDSBASE_CUSTOM_SCHEMA would also allow custom items to be allowed with this option.
 If you only need BDSBASE_CUSTOM_SCHEMA for custom attributes, use BDSBASE_CURATED_ITEMS_DISABLE_CUSTOMITEMS.